Karthik29112004/Customer_behavior_analysis/README.md

 Customer Shopping Behavior Analysis is a Data Analytics project focused on understanding customer purchasing patterns, spending habits, product preferences, and subscription behavior using transactional retail data.

-The project combines **Python, PostgreSQL, and Power BI** to perform data cleaning, exploratory data analysis, business intelligence reporting, and interactive dashboard creation.
+The project combines **Python, MYSQL, and Power BI** to perform data cleaning, exploratory data analysis, business intelligence reporting, and interactive dashboard creation.

 The objective is to generate actionable business insights that can help organizations improve customer retention, optimize marketing strategies, and increase revenue.